Trail runner with broken leg rescued after crawling 10 hours in remote area of Olympic Peninsula

 “I had no idea how long it was going to be, and I knew that I was still probably six miles down trail.
 I stopped to lay down and stay warm, thinking they might be there relatively soon, but I was way too cold and there was no way I could do it without moving, so I just decided to keep moving towards them,” Oldendorf told KIRO.

 Rescuers found him at about 4:30 a.m.
-Saturday.
-Around 7 a.m., a Coast Guard helicopter flew him to Harborview, where he was treated for hypothermia along with his broken leg.
+Saturday, warmed him up and splinted his ankle.
+Around 7 a.m., he was hoisted into a Coast Guard helicopter and flown to Harborview, where he was treated for hypothermia along with his broken leg.

+Oldendorf had been wearing “only light running clothes,” according to a Sunday Facebook post from Jefferson Search and Rescue, which had four volunteers on the scene.

+“Trail running is a lightweight endeavor with little clothing and equipment available to a solo runner if something goes wrong,” the search-and-rescue agency wrote.
+“Carrying a charged cellphone, and displaying incredible grit and determination to self rescue, likely prevented more serious injury in this case.”

-He told KIRO the thought of his family kept him going.
+Oldendorf told KIRO the thought of his family kept him going.

 “I don’t want my family to hear I died in the wilderness,” he said.
 “I think it’d be unbearable.”